grafana-toolbox/grafanimate/README.rst

 ============

 ``grafanimate`` works by operating on animations defined within description files, written in Python.
+In cinematography jargon, this is called "exposure sheet", or "dope sheet".

+    An exposure sheet (also known variously as "dope sheet", "camera instruction sheet", or "X-sheet") is a sheet of paper used primarily in traditional animation to mark out the timing of various actions and dialogue.

-It offers convenient data types, ``AnimationScenario`` and ``AnimationSequence``, for outlining an animation scenario made of multiple sequences.
+``grafanimate`` offers convenient data types, ``AnimationScenario`` and ``AnimationSequence``, for outlining an animation scenario made of multiple sequences.

 ::